-The Trauma Program is thrilled to present the 34th Annual Northwest States Trauma Conference
+The OHSU Trauma Program is thrilled to present the 34th Annual Northwest States Trauma Conference

 Our distinguished international and national guest speakers this year are Dr. Karim Brohi from the Center for Trauma Sciences at Barts and the London School of Medicine & Dentistry, Queen Mary University of London, London England, Dr. Rochelle Dicker from UCLA Medical Center in Los Angeles, California and Clinical Nurse Specialist Nicole Cook from WakeMed Health and Hospitals in Raleigh, North Carolina.

 The conference registration fee includes access to the online virtual platform with syllabus material and continuing education credits.